 Julie and I stumbled upon Waipunga Falls as we made the 132km drive between Bay View (just north of Napier) and Taupo.

 Technically speaking, this waterfall belonged to the Bay of Plenty Region though it was quite close to the political boundary of the Hawke’s Bay Region.

 As we were driving between Napier and Taupo along the Thermal Explorer Highway, we also came across signage for Pungahuru Falls.

 Unfortunately, the sign crept up on us so fast that we didn’t stop for it (given the high speed of traffic).

-Waipunga Falls and Waiarua Falls did not seem to have an authority overlooking them.
-Nonetheless, you can still seek out information or inquire about the area as well as current conditions nearby by visiting the Department of Conservation website.
+Waipunga Falls and Waiarua Falls reside between Taupo and Napier in the Hawke’s Bay region of North Island, New Zealand.
+They did not seem to have an authority overlooking them.
+Nonetheless, you can still seek out information or inquire about the area as well as current conditions by visiting the Department of Conservation website.

 For some context, Taupo was about 3.5 hours drive southeast of Auckland and over 4.5 hours drive north of Wellington.
 Similarly, Napier was about 4 hours drive north of Wellington and 5 hours drive from Napier (you’ll definitely be passing by the falls while driving along SH5 if you went this route).

 Featured Images and Nearby Attractions